PortalNetwork/trxns/README.md

 > 📖🔍 Documents of the Tron Name Service.

 ## 💡 What is BNS?
-BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as 'website.ada' or 'mywebsite.ada' into addresses understandable by decentralized network machines.
+BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as 'website.trx' or 'mywebsite.trx' into addresses understandable by decentralized network machines.

 ## 📝 Description